Ativan vs Klonopin

 Because the two are close, the choice often comes down to duration and metabolism.

-A clinician might choose lorazepam when a somewhat shorter action is wanted, or when its simpler metabolism is an advantage.
-That can matter for older adults or for people with liver concerns, since lorazepam is less affected by liver problems and some drug interactions.
+A clinician might choose lorazepam when a somewhat shorter action fits better, or when its simpler metabolism is an advantage.
+That metabolism matters most for older adults and for people with liver concerns, since lorazepam's level is less affected by liver problems and by some drug interactions.
+For someone on several medications, fewer interactions can mean fewer surprises in sedation.
+Lorazepam's approval for anxiety associated with depression also makes it a familiar fit when anxiety sits alongside low mood.

 The bottom line

 Lorazepam and clonazepam are in the same class, with the same cautions, and the choice comes down to duration and how the body clears the drug.
-Clonazepam gives steadier, longer coverage, while lorazepam acts for a shorter time and has a simpler metabolism.
-That is a decision to make with a prescriber.
+Clonazepam gives steadier, longer coverage from fewer doses, with less rebound.
+Lorazepam acts for a shorter time and has a simpler metabolism that is less affected by liver problems and drug interactions, which can suit older adults.
+Whether a benzodiazepine is the right tool at all, and which one fits, is a decision to make with a prescriber.

 Sources